jdhenke/celestrium/doc/paper.md

 The metric for 'collaboration strength' could certainly be improved on.

 Future work would also include connecting the Celestrium DataProvider endpoints to query the live Github API, not needing to download a static version of data.

+#### Celestrium Review

+The work to implement the functions required by Celestrium (DataProvider and NodeSearch plugins) was straightforward for this dataset.
+In scraping the Github API, we kept in mind it would be used for Celestrium, so we purposely grabbed only the neccessary data for this project.
+In the real world, a data cleaning step would most likely be needed on an existing dataset.
+Overall however, any graph-like dataset should have concepts of nodes and edges at their core, so it would be a very similar process.

+Customizing which plugins to use in the main script generally worked well, needing simply to add a line with the plugin's name.
+However, some plugins had dependencies on others and therefore needed to be listed in certain orders (ex.
+GraphModel before GraphView).
+This requires the developer to have some understanding of how Celestrium works, or debug it if they list plugins in a wrong order.

+Overall, I found Celestrium to have a quick setup time going from having a dataset to seeing it visualized.
+The plugin architecture is very good at presenting modular components for developers to understand and then customize their visualization.

 ### Interface 3/3 - Semantic Networks